Abu-Abdullah Adelabu: In the United Kingdom

 Da’wah activities of the African academic include serving as an Imam Khatib previously as Kuwaiti cultural attaché London, working as Islamic columnist for the Libyan Arabic daily newspaper Al-Arab International in London, and serving as the first Chief Imam and Chief Missioner for the Islamic Youth League of Nigeria, Abuja.

-In the UK, Sheikh Adelabu's educational and community contributions include appointments as a school governor in several boards, schools and academies in London where he was school parent governors' ambassador and representative at Westminster City Council sitting 2013 on the children and community services policy and scrutiny committee, as well as serving as vice chair of tri-borough school forums for Royal Borough of Kensington and Chelsea RBKC, London Borough of Hammersmith & Fulham LBHF and Westminster City.
+In the UK, Adelabu's educational and community contributions include appointments as a school governor in several boards, schools and academies in London where he was school parent governors' ambassador and representative at Westminster City Council sitting 2013 on the children and community services policy and scrutiny committee, as well as serving as vice chair of tri-borough school forums for Royal Borough of Kensington and Chelsea RBKC, London Borough of Hammersmith & Fulham LBHF and Westminster City.

 In Syria

-Sheikh Adelabu was a postgraduate in Damascus in the early 1990s when Syria reviewed its national security after the Oslo Accords.
+Adelabu was a postgraduate in Damascus in the early 1990s when Syria reviewed its national security after the Oslo Accords.
 Syria, like many other countries around the world, witnessed during this period, a flood of refugees from war troubled nations like Somalia, the arrival of people from Algeria during the civil war, resettlement of Palestinians as well as other African migration for many other reasons.
 As a delegate of the African Students Union and general secretary of the West African Students' Union in Syria, Lebanon, and Jordan, Adelabu visited prisons and hospitals during the time when over 10,000 African migrants had been killed, jailed, or wounded in their adventures to reach the Middle-East, many for sanctuary and others to get to Europe for what they had expected to be a better life.

 Horrified at the number of unknown or unclaimed dead among the immigrant prisoners and their wounded countrymen, women, and children in the hospitals, Adelabu formed a group of volunteer African students to help.
 He received huge support from the president of the Syrian Scientific Academy and chancellor of the University of Arabic and Islamic Studies, Abdullatif Salih al-Farfur, and from the dean of postgraduate school at the university, Shawkiy Abu Khalil, the dean of the faculty of literature - both signatories to the fellowship at the Syrian Scientific Academy.
 Adelabu called for wider adoption of Islamic values which he claimed would bring about lasting and positive changes while learning from the effects of colonization, slavery, and power struggles.
 It is reported that influential people met with him in mid-1995 to discuss his ideas.